jwikman/nab-al-tools/test-app/Xliff-test/docs/permissionset-nab-test/index.md

 ---
 uid: permissionset_nab_test
-title: PermissionSet NAB Test | Al
+title: PermissionSet Test | Al
 ---
-# NAB Test
+# Test

 Permissions to everything in this extension.